shane-jeon/desci-alsdao/README.md

 2. Use different wallets for development and production
 3. Keep your private keys secure and never share them
 4. Consider using a hardware wallet for production deployments

+## Current Implementation and Future Plans

+### Data Storage Implementation

+The current iteration of the application implements a local storage solution for rapid development and testing.
+Patient assessment data is temporarily stored in the browser's local storage, allowing for immediate population of the dashboard with form data.
+This approach enables quick testing and validation of the user interface and data flow.

+### Future Enhancements

+In upcoming releases, we plan to integrate MongoDB as our primary database solution.
+This enhancement will include:

+- Persistent data storage using MongoDB Atlas
+- Real-time data synchronization
+- Secure data encryption at rest
+- Automated backup and recovery
+- Scalable data architecture for growing user base

+The MongoDB integration is currently in development, with the backend infrastructure already set up and ready for seamless transition from local storage to database persistence.

 ## Current Issues and Blockers